chuckfinca/ASimplePurchaseKit/README.md

 - **Highly Testable**: Built with protocols and dependency injection, allowing you to easily mock the purchase flow in your unit tests.
 - **Automatic Transaction Handling**: Listens for `Transaction.updates` to automatically handle renewals, refunds, and purchases made outside the app.
 - **Simple Entitlement Checking**: A clear `EntitlementStatus` enum (`.subscribed`, `.notSubscribed`, `.unknown`) serves as the single source of truth for user access.
-- **Handles Subscriptions and One-Time Purchases**: Supports auto-renewable subscriptions, non-renewing subscriptions, and non-consumable products.
+- **Comprehensive Support**: Handles auto-renewable subscriptions, non-consumables (lifetime purchases), and consumables.
 - **Promotional Offer Support**: Fetch and purchase with StoreKit promotional offers (e.g., introductory offers).
 - **Transaction History**: Retrieve all verified transactions for the user.
 - **Utilities**: Includes helpers like localized subscription period descriptions.